 When only one shot is fired, one hammer remains cocked!
-MORTAL DANGER!When you do not intend to fire the second shot immediately, lock (uncock) the rifle before putting it down!
-Please remember that, after firing the first shot, there is still a live cartridge in the barrel which was not fired!
+MORTAL DANGER!
+When you do not intend to fire the second shot immediately, lock (uncock) the rifle before putting it down!
+Please remember that, after firing the first shot, there are still live cartridges in the barrels which were not fired!